SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 Default Access Levels
 ~~~~~~~~~~~~~~~~~~~~~

-All definitions in your code
+All entities in your code
 (with a few specific exceptions, as described later in this chapter)
-have a default access level of “internal”
+have a default access level of internal
 if you do not specify an explicit access level yourself.
-The default level of “internal” means that in many cases you do not need to specify
+As a result, in many cases you do not need to specify
 an explicit access level in your code.

 .. _AccessControl_AccessLevelsForSingleTargetApps:

-Access Levels For Single-Target Apps
+Access Levels for Single-Target Apps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When you write a simple single-target app, the code in your app is typically self-contained within the app, and does not need to be made available outside of the app's module.
+When you write a simple single-target app, the code in your app is typically self-contained within the app and does not need to be made available outside of the app's module.
-The default access level of “internal” already matches this requirement, and means that you do not need to specify a custom access level if you do not wish to.
+The default access level of internal already matches this requirement.

-Indeed, it is possible to write an entire single-target app without ever specifying an explicit access level in your code.
+Therefore, you do not need to specify a custom access level if you do not wish to.
-You may, however, wish to mark some parts of your code as “private” in order to hide their implementation details from other code within the app's module.
+You may, however, wish to mark some parts of your code as private in order to hide their implementation details from other code within the app's module.

 .. _AccessControl_AccessLevelsForFrameworks:

-Access Levels For Frameworks
+Access Levels for Frameworks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When you develop a framework,
-you mark the public-facing interface to that framework
+mark the public-facing interface to that framework
-as “public” so that it can be viewed and accessed by other modules
+as public so that it can be viewed and accessed by other modules,
-(such as by an app that imports the framework).
+such as an app that imports the framework.
-This public-facing interface is known as
+This public-facing interface is the application programming interface
-the :newTerm:`Application Programming Interface` (or :newTerm:`API`) for the framework.
+(or API) for the framework.

 .. note::

-   Any internal implementation details of your framework can still make use of
+   Any internal implementation details of your framework can still use
-   the default access level of “internal”,
+   the default access level of internal,
-   or can be marked as “private” if you wish to hide them from
+   or can be marked as private if you wish to hide them from
    other parts of the framework's internal code.
-   You only need to mark an entity as “public” if you want it to become
+   You only need to mark an entity as public if you want it to become
    part of your framework's API.

 .. _AccessControl_AccessControlSyntax: